 A newer type of test that checks for HIV antigen, a protein produced by the virus immediately after infection, can quickly confirm a diagnosis soon after infection.
 An earlier diagnosis may prompt people to take extra precautions to prevent transmission of the virus to others.

 A Food and Drug Administration-approved home test is available.
 To do the test, you swab fluid from your upper and lower gums.
 If the test is positive, you need to see your doctor to confirm the diagnosis and discuss your treatment options.
 If the test is negative, it needs to be repeated in three months to confirm the results.

 If you receive a diagnosis of HIV/AIDS, several types of tests can help your doctor determine what stage of the disease you have.
 These tests include:

 - CD4 count.
 CD4 cells are a type of white blood cell that's specifically targeted and destroyed by HIV.
-A healthy person's CD4 count can vary from 500 to more than 1,000.
 Even if you have no symptoms, HIV infection progresses to AIDS when your CD4 count dips below 200.

 - Viral load.
 This test measures the amount of virus in your blood.
 Studies have shown that people with higher viral loads generally fare more poorly than do those with a lower viral load.

 - Drug resistance.
 This blood test determines whether the strain of HIV you have will be resistant to certain anti-HIV medications.

 Your doctor might also order lab tests to check for other infections or complications, including: